etdoh00/FaceDetector/README.md

-The folders needed for my code are : images,
+The folders needed are :
+images,
 Preprocessing,
 Test and Train Splits,